aiidalab/aiidalab/docs/source/app_development/widgets.rst

  * monitor a running calculation
  * find and analyze the results of a calculation

-The AiiDAlab base widgets help with these common tasks and are preinstalled in the AiiDAlab environment.
+The AiiDAlab widgets help with these common tasks and are preinstalled in the AiiDAlab environment.
 Please see `https://aiidalab-widgets-base.readthedocs.io <https://aiidalab-widgets-base.readthedocs.io/>`_ for documentation on the individual widgets.

 .. image:: ./include/aiidalab-widgets-base.gif